VisionSystemsInc/voxel_globe/README.txt

 Windows Setting up the database
 -------------------------------
-To setup the database to a known regression configuration, run ./data/setup.bat
+To setup the database to a known regression configuration, run ./data/initialize_database.bat If you ever run this again, saying Y will erase the ENTIRE django database, while not saying Y will cause duplicate entries.
+It's your choice.

 Windows Removal
 ---------------